THE PARAGUAYAN SENATE

 Former Presidents of the Republic are senators for life, by they are not entitled to vote.

 Voting method: proportional ballot according to fixed lists in one plurinominal national constituency with the remaining seats distributed to the party with the highest average.

 Length of office : 5 years.

-Age at which allowed to stand for election : 35.
+Age at which a citizen is allowed to stand for election : 35.

 III - SESSION SYSTEM

 Annual session from July 1st to June 30th with a break from December 31st to March 1st.

 B - EXTRAORDINARY SESSIONS